 Department store Saks Fifth Avenue’s parent company HBC has also proposed a casino project on the upper floors of the Saks Fifth Avenue building.

 MGM Resort’s Empire City Casino is also seeking a downstate New York casino license, while Las Vegas Sands is bidding for a license after it entered an agreement to acquire the long-term lease of the Nassau Veterans Memorial Coliseum in Long Island.

-Other firms bidding for a New York casino include Bet on Games Holdings, Wynn Resorts, and a group consisting of Saratoga Casino Holdings, the Chickasaw Nation’s Global Gaming Solutions, and Legends Global Planning.
+Other bidders for a New York casino license include New York Mets Owner Steve Cohen, Bet on Games Holdings, Wynn Resorts, and a group consisting of Saratoga Casino Holdings, the Chickasaw Nation’s Global Gaming Solutions, and Legends Global Planning.